edw0rd21/Absolomb/README.md

 # Absolomb
 # Ray Tracer Project

-## Description A brief description of what your ray tracer does.
+## Description A brief description of the ray tracer does(to be added).